Cheryl, Liam Payne Baby Updates: Did The Former 1D Star Hint At Baby’s Arrival?

 A post shared by Liam Payne (@liampayne) on

-There’s so much speculation when it comes Cheryl’s due date and that is because it was revealed that couple could expect their baby this month.
+There’s so much speculation when it comes Cheryl’s due date and that is because it was revealed that the couple could expect their baby this month.
 Neither made an official announcement regarding the date but according to Bizarre magazine’s Dan Wooton, Cheryl will indeed give birth in March.
 The former X-Factor judge could give birth any day now and fans are already looking forward to that big news.

-The former Girls Aloud member would rather not post updates about her baby but she has been busy preparing to be a mother.
+The former Girls Aloud member would rather not post updates about her baby, but she has been busy preparing to be a mother.
 She is said to have asked parenting tips from Kourtney Kardashian, the report added.

 Keeping her pregnancy a secret was Cheryl’s idea all along because the singer was “scared of jinxing her happiness,” friends said, according to Closer magazine.